ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 #### **InitiateAndWait**

 You can initiate action and wait for it to finish.
-This method stores expected execution time of the action in knowledge base.
+This method stores maximum customer waiting time of the action to finish in knowledge base.

 ```cpp
 ...